Alfresco/docs-alfresco/content-services/latest/config/index.md

 title: Overview
 ---

-Alfresco Content Services is pre-configured with a set of system configuration parameters.
+Content Services is pre-configured with a set of system configuration parameters.
 Many of the system configuration parameters are completely exposed as properties, which you can configure for your specific environment requirements.

 If you're configuring other services, integrations or modules, look in the **Configure** section of each product listed in the [Docs home page](https://docs.alfresco.com/){:target="_blank"}.